Mumbai City FC: 2025–26 season and CFG exit

+Mumbai City did not participate in the 2025 Durand Cup.
 After a period of uncertainty, Mumbai City confirmed their participation in the Super Cup.
-They were confirmed to be in Pot A of the Super Cup draw.
+They were confirmed to be in pot A of the Super Cup draw.
 The club was drawn in Group D alongside SC Delhi, Rajasthan United, and Kerala Blasters.
+Mumbai won their first match 4-1 against Delhi, but lost 1-0 against Rajasthan United.
+Mumbai then defeated Kerala Blasters 1-0 to secure their berth on head-to-head record.
+However, the club lost 2-1 to Goa in the semi-final.